Agram 2000

-The Agram 2000 is a Croatian submachine gun inspired by Beretta's model M12.
+The Agram 2000 is a Croatian submachine gun inspired by Beretta's model M12 and partially Intratec's TEC-9.
 The name "Agram" is the old German name for Zagreb, the capital of Croatia.
 It was originally developed in the 1990s in response to a Croatian Army need for a submachine gun during the Croatian War of Independence.
 It was never officially adopted by the Croatian Army.
 Infamously unreliable in the war period due to its poorly constructed magazines, it would often fail to feed rounds from the magazine.
 Mainly produced between 1990 and 1993, only a few more examples have been produced since 1997.
 It has become notorious for use by organized crime in Eastern Europe.

 These weapons were used in the Kosovo War by the Kosovo Liberation Army.
 They were preferred due to its full-auto fire, provisions for silencer, flexible ammunition count and compact size.